GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 3. Once the model object is created, you can deploy it for prediction.
 For that, you'll need to create a model resource, and also a model version.
 A model resource is like a container for one or more model versions.
-Run `source ./scripts/deploy.sh` which creates both the model resource and then the model version.
+Run `source ./scripts/deploy.sh` which creates both the model resource and then the model version. _Note:_ If either the model resource or the model version already exists, the script will display an error message.

 4. Once the model is deployed, you may use it to make predictions.
 Simple, run `python ./prediction/predict.py`.
 This sample code sends a prediction request for two